The SYZ mirror symmetry conjecture for del Pezzo surfaces and rational elliptic surfaces: Introduction

 In the course of establishing Theorems~\ref{thm: introCY} and Theorem~\ref{thm: SYZintro} we obtain several intermediate results along the way.
 For example, we identify the symplectic structure associated to the hyperK\"ahler rotated Tian-Yau metric on a del Pezzo surface (see Proposition~\ref{prop: hkCal}), answering a question of Yau \cite{YauComm}.
 Combining these results we make deductions regarding the automorphisms of del Pezzo pairs $(\check{Y}, \check{D})$, recovering, for example, a classical result concerning automorphisms of $\mathbb{P}^2$ fixing a plane cubic \cite{Web}.

 We now outline the organization of this paper.
 In Section~\ref{sec: semiflatmet} we discuss the basic properties of rational elliptic surfaces and semi-flat Calabi-Yau metrics which will play an essential role in this paper.
 While some of this discussion has appeared elsewhere (e.g. \cite{GW, Hein}) we give a thorough discussion adapted to our applications.
 Section~\ref{sec: semiflatmet} contains the basic existence theorem for complete Calabi-Yau metrics asymptotic to (non-standard) semi-flat metrics, based on Hein's work \cite{Hein}, see Theorem~\ref{thm: nonStHein}.
-Section~\ref{sec: semiflatmet} describes the de Rham and Bott-Chern moduli of K\"ahler metrics on the complement of a $I_k$ singular fiber in a RES, which is an important step in establishing our subsequent uniqueness results.
+Section~\ref{sec: semiflatmet} describes the de Rham and Bott-Chern moduli of K\"ahler metrics on the complement of an $I_k$ singular fiber in a RES, which is an important step in establishing our subsequent uniqueness results.
 In Section~\ref{sec: slag} we prove the existence of special Lagrangian fibrations on rational elliptic surfaces equipped with complete Calabi-Yau metrics asymptotic to (quasi-regular) semi-flat metrics.
 The arguments in this section build on the authors previous work \cite{Collins-Jacob-Lin}.
 In Section~\ref{sec: moduli} we prove the basic uniqueness theorem for the Calabi-Yau metrics constructed in Section~\ref{sec: semiflatmet}, and discuss some applications.
-In Section~\ref{sec: MS} we define the mirror map and combine our previous results to prove mirror symmetry for rational elliptic surfaces and del Pezzo surfaces.
-We also discuss how our results compare with those of Gross-Hacking-Keel \cite{GHK} and give some applications.
+In Section~\ref{sec: MS} we define the mirror map and combine our previous results to prove mirror symmetry for rational elliptic surfaces and del Pezzo surfaces and give some applications.
 Finally, the paper concludes with two appendices.
 Appendix~\ref{app: hkRot} computes explicitly the hyperK\"ahler rotation of the Calabi model, which serves as the asymptotic geometry for the Tian-Yau metric.
 This calculation is used in Section~\ref{sec: moduli}.
 Appendix~\ref{app: HeinApp} discusses the relevant modifications to Hein's work \cite{Hein} needed to obtain the basic existence theorem in Section~\ref{sec: semiflatmet}. \\ \\ {\bf Acknowledgements}: The third author would like to thank P. Hacking for several very helpful discussions.
 The authors are grateful to S.-T. Yau for his interest and encouragement.
+The authors would also like to thank the referees, whose comments and suggestions have greatly improved the paper.